 - Red wine vinegar - red wine vinegar has a richer and deeper flavour than white wine and cider vinegar and pairs nicely with the earthy taste of the beluga lentils.
 You can use white wine vinegar or cider vinegar if you don't have red wine vinegar in stock.
 Swapping vinegar for the same volume of lemon juice will also add much needed acidity to the dressing.

-- Beluga lentils - I love to use beluga lentils in salads.
+- Beluga lentils - I love to use beluga caviar style lentils in salads.
 They have a delicious earthy taste and soft texture in addition to their striking caviar like appearence.
-They can be switched for green or brown lentils and there are also a number of grains that would work well in this salad including quinoa and freekah.
+They can be switched for french green lentils, brown or red lentils and there are also a number of grains that would work well in this salad including quinoa and freekah.

 - Feta - I personally think it's difficult to beat feta.
 It's hard to match its cool creaminess and mildly tangy and slightly salty flavour.
 However, goat cheese and ricotta are good options if you need a substitute.